R2S-ver/Study-Note---Electronics-Fundamentals/README.md

 - Design safe, reliable, and feasible solutions for energy savings.
     </details>
     <details><summary>
-### 2. Protective Mechanisms in the Household Electrical System🟦
+### 🟦2.
+Protective Mechanisms in the Household Electrical System
 </summary>

 In Dutch homes, the distribution board (groepenkast) is located in the meter cupboard.
 The structure must comply with the **NEN 1010** safety regulations.